-Part 17 - Living in the village

-Trial or settling in period in the village

-17.1 Does the village offer prospective residents a trial period or a settling in period in the village?
-If yes: provide details including, length of period, relevant time frames and any costs or conditions Pets

-17.2 Are residents allowed to keep pets?
-If yes: specify any restrictions or conditions on pet ownership
+Part 17 - Living in the v illage Trial or settling in perio d in the village 17.1 Does the village offer prospective residents a trial period or a settling in period in the village?
+If yes: provide details including, length of period, relevant time frames and any costs or conditions 17.2 Are residents allowed to keep pets? ⊠ Yes □ No If yes: specify any restrictions or conditions on pet ownership Pets are welcome with the Scheme Operator's prior consent Visitors 17.3 Are there restrictions on visitors staying with residents or visiting?
+If yes: specify any restrictions or conditions on visitors (e.g. length of stay, arrange with manager) Village by-laws and villa age rules 17.4 Does the village have village by-laws? ✓ Yes ☐ No By law, residents may, by special resolution at a residents meeting and with the agreement of the operator, make, change or revoke by-laws for the village.
+Note: See notice at end of document regarding inspection of village by-laws 17.5 Does the operator have other rules for the village. ☐ Yes ☒ No If yes: Rules may be made available on request Resident input

-Visitors

-17.3 Are there restrictions on visitors staying with residents or visiting?
-If yes: specify any restrictions or conditions on visitors (e.g. length of stay, arrange with manager)

-Village by-laws and villa ge rules

-17.4 Does the village have village by-laws?

-17.5 Does the operator have other rules for the village. ☐ Yes ☒ No If yes: Rules may be made available on request

-Resident input 17.6 Does the village have a residents committee established under the Retirement Villages Act 1999?
+17.6 Does the village have a residents ⊠ Yes □ No committee established under the Retirement Villages Act 1999?
 By law, residents are entitled to elect and form a residents committee to deal with the operator on behalf of residents about the day-to-day running of the village and any complaints or proposals raised by residents.
 You may like to ask the village manager about an opportunity to talk with members of the resident committee about living in this village.
-Part 18 - Accreditation 18.1 Is the village voluntarily accredited through an industry-based accreditation scheme? ✓ No, village is not accredited ☐ Yes, village is voluntarily accredited through: It is the Scheme Operator's intention for this Village to be accredited under QIP in the near future. accreditation schemes are industry-based schemes.
-The Retirement ot establish an accreditation scheme or standards for retirement villages.
-Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry?
-If yes, • what is the fee to join the waiting list? ✓ Yes □ No ✓ No fee □ Fee of \$ which is □ refundable on entry to the village □ non-refundable and a prospective resident inspect or take a copy of the request by the date least seven days after the al documents are held by the retirement village scheme operator ent or resident may make a written request to the operator to if these documents free of charge.
-The operator must comply with stated by the prospective resident or resident (which must be at ne request is given). ✓ Village site plan✓ Plans showing the☐ Plans of any units r current title search for the retirement village land location, floor plan or dimensions of accommodation units in the village or facilities under construction anning approvals for any further development of the village
+Part 18 - Accreditation 18.1 Is the village voluntarily accredited through an industrybased accreditation scheme? ☒ No, village is not accredited☐ Yes, village is voluntarily accredited through: Scheme?
+It is the Scheme Operator's intention for this Village to be accredited under QIP in the near future accreditation schemes are industry-based schemes.
+The Retirement of establish an accreditation scheme or standards for retirement villages.
+Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry? ⊠ Yes □ No If yes, • what is the fee to join the waiting list?
+No fee ☐ Fee of \$ which is ☐ refundable on entry to the village ☐ non-refundable Access to documents and a prospective residence or take a copy of al documents are held by the retirement village scheme operator ent or resident may make a written request to the operator to if these documents free of charge.
+The operator must comply with stated by the prospective resident or resident (which must be at ne request is given). ☐ Certificate of title o☐ Village site plan☐ Plans showing the☐ Plans of any units ration for the retirement village scheme r current title search for the retirement village land location, floor plan or dimensions of accommodation units in the village or facilities under construction anning approvals for any further development of the village